alaur-c-ent/seafloor-pressure-A0A/README.md

 No raw scientific data are distributed in this repository.

-When examples are provided, they rely on:
-- synthetic datasets, or
-- reduced / anonymized excerpts for demonstration purposes only.

 Users are expected to apply the codes to their own datasets, respecting the data policies of the corresponding projects and institutions.

 ---